inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

         map_title = 'People in need of evacuation'

 The impact grid calculated above must be displayed as a layer so needs some appropriate colouring.
 For this purpose, the developer needs to create a *style_info*. *style_info* is a dictionary that contains:

   1. **style_type**

      This element defines the kind of style which the output of impact function will have.
-Currently, InaSAFE supports three styles: rasterStyle, graduatedSymbol, and categorizedSymbol.
+Currently, |project_name| supports three styles: rasterStyle, graduatedSymbol, and categorizedSymbol.
 The first one is used for raster layer, the rest are for vector layer.

   2. **style_classes**

-     This element define the style properties.
+     These elements define the style properties.
 There are several elements for it.
-They are
+They are:

      a. *colours.* colours define the colour of each class.
 The number of colour will be used as the number of class also.
 You can simply enumerate the colour in a list.

      b. *label.* Label is used for labelling the classes in the style.
 This is also used for map report.
 For categorizedSymbol, you can enumerate it.
 For rasterStyle and graduatedStyle, we recommend to use several functions.
 They are:

-        * create_classes : create classes from an array / numpy.array in several classes.
+        * create_classes : create classes from an array / numpy.array in
+          several classes.

-        * humanize_class : We used the result from create_classes to make list of tuple that represent the class in human form.
+        * humanize_class : We used the result from create_classes to make
+          list of tuple that represent the class in human form.

         * create_label : by using each tuple from the result of humanize_class, it create label for it.
 You can also add extra string in the label.

      c. *transparency*: For transparency value.
 We usually use 100% transparent for the first class.
 For standard, please use 0-1 scale.

      d. *min* : The value of minimum value in the class for graduatedSymbol.
      Just take classes[i] for min in class i

      e. *max* : The value of maximum value in the class for graduatedSymbol.
      Just take classes[i] for max in class i

      f. *quantity* : The value of supreme (maximum value) in the class for rasterStyle.
 Just take classes[i] for it.

      g. *value* : the value for each category in categorizedStyle.

   3. **target_field**

      This element define where the attribute of style is saved in attribute table in vector layer.

 Below is the example of creating style_info.
 ::